qi-zohair/ACM/README.md

 Zohair Al-Ameen.
 "Image Deconvolution Using Adapted Cauchy Method", Paper Submitted to The OPTIK, Elsevier.

-for inquireies, you can reach me at: qizohair@uomosul.edu.iq
+For inquireies, you can reach me at: qizohair@uomosul.edu.iq